 The Board shall provide and clean all protective clothing, coveralls and gloves as required.
-The Board shall provide reimbursement of up to one hundred dollars (\$100.00) per school year (upon submission of receipt) for Special Education Assistants / Education Assistants when accompanying students in the pool as a requirement of their assignment.
+The Board shall provide reimbursement of up to two hundred dollars (\$200.00) per school year (upon submission of receipt) for work clothing, to regular maintenance employees.